Graham Turner, Managing Director, appointed to FLT board 1995

 After retiring from rugby in 2001, he has served in executive or advisory positions with a number of companies and organisations.
 Mr Eales cofounded the Mettle Group in 2003 – a corporate consultancy which was acquired by Chandler Macleod in 2007 – and currently sits on the GRM International, International Quarterback, Fuji Xerox – DMS and Australian Rugby Union boards.
 He was also a director of QM Technologies in the lead-up to its IPO in 2007 and its subsequent acquisition by Computershare in 2009.
 In addition, he is an occasional lecturer at Sydney’s University of Notre Dame and continues to consult to other major Australian and international companies.
 Mr Eales is the author of two books, Learning From Legends Sports and Learning From Legends Business.

-Rob Baker, non-executive director, appointed to FLT board 2013
+Robert Baker, non-executive Director, appointed to the FLT board 2013

 Ms Kelly cofounded corporate advisory firm Pottinger and is the company's chair.
 She has extensive experience in executive management and advisory roles for major corporations and governments in both Australia and overseas.